lambdaclass/starknet_rollup_on_bitcoin/README.md

 # Barknet

+## Overview
-Soverign rollup based on Rollkit, Cairo VM for the application layer and Bitcoin as a DAL having native BRC-20 tokens using a one-way bridge
+Barknet is a soverign rollup based on Rollkit and Starknet in Rust (Cairo VM) for the application layer over Bitcoin as the Data availability layer, allowing BRC-20 tokens to be used as Starknet tokens via a burn/bridge process.

+### Design

+The design is based on watching specific burn transactions on Bitcoin, and decoding which BRC-20 assets they represent.
+Whenever a burn is detected, a mint for an ERC-20 compatible token occurs on the rollup's sequencer (Rollkit) which updates the Starknet state object, allowing for Cairo applications (such as AMMs, swaps, etc.) to run on top of it.

 ## How to run

 Note: This requires `bitcoin-cli` and `bitcoind` to be installed.
-See [the original guide](https://rollkit.dev/docs/tutorials/bitcoin/) for more information.
+See [this guide for running Rollkit with Bitcoin](https://rollkit.dev/docs/tutorials/bitcoin/) for more information.

 ### DA Layer